creatidea-tw/Creatidea.Library.Mails/README.md

 PM> Install-Package Creatidea.Library.Mails
 ```

-Once you have the SendGrid libraries properly referenced in your project, you can include calls to them in your code.
+Once you have the libraries properly referenced in your project, you can include calls to them in your code.
-For a sample implementation, check the [Example](https://github.com/sendgrid/sendgrid-csharp/tree/master/SendGrid/Example) folder.
+For a sample implementation, check the [Example](https://github.com/lettucebo/Creatidea.Libary.Mails/tree/master/Creatidea.Libary.Mails.Example) folder.

 Add the following namespaces to use the library:
 ```csharp